2 Ways to Study Theology- Biblical and Systematic

 Themes of Scripture

-When we are looking at the themes of creation, fall, rebellion, redemption and restoration we are taking the entirety of scripture and boiling it down to these 5 major themes.
+When we are looking at the themes of creation, fall, rebellion, redemption, and restoration we are taking the entirety of scripture and boiling it down to these 5 major themes.
 God made the earth good (Genesis 1-3).
-Man broke it bad, through our sinful disobedience (Genesis 3).
+Man broke it badly, through our sinful disobedience (Genesis 3).
 Man continued to rebel against God (Old Testament).
-God sent his son Jesus who died for our sins, rose again from the dead and ascended into Heaven (Gospel).
+God sent his son Jesus who died for our sins, rose again from the dead, and ascended into Heaven (Gospel).
 Jesus will come again to rule and reign putting an end to all evil.
 (Revelation).

 Biblical theology is a great place to start when you are first starting to study scripture.
-Looking at the big themes of scripture, will allow you to have a visual map of God's story.
+Looking at the big themes of scripture will allow you to have a visual map of God's story.
 When you are reading scripture you can place that into the timeline of God's story of salvation.
-Does the book your reading take place during creation, fall, rebellion, redemption or restoration?
-Once you are able to see how the scriptures work together as a whole story, you can start looking deeper as individual books, writers, and passages.
+Does the book you are reading take place during creation, fall, rebellion, redemption, or restoration?
+Once you are able to see how the scriptures work together as a whole story, you can start looking deeper into individual books, writers, and passages.

 Systematic Theology